Hypooxanthine/Vroom/README.md

 - Events management
     - Events can be created with a string name identifier and a keyboard/mouse event.
     - Callbacks can be linked to events.
 When an event state is updated (mouse button/key pressed/released), it will trigger all linked callbacks.
+- Chunks rendering system
+    - Sprites are stored in chunks.
+    - Only chunks coliding with the camera will have their entities drawn on the screen.

 ## Planned features

 - Collision box component.
 - Physics engine (only collisions, maybe physics simulation too).
+    - The chunk rendering system needs to be modified a little bit in order to be used for the collisions system.
 - HUDs implementation.
 - Tilemap component.
-- Camera component.
-- Only render visible sprites (related with the camera component).
-    - Maybe with some chunks manager.
 - Flipbook component (for animations).
 - Flipbook state machine (for flibooks transitions).
 - Network manager with replicated functions (as Unreal Engine does).